 5 cup pitted and jarred morello cherries (approx 2 x 680g jars)

 juice of 1/2 a lemon

 Place the flour, sugar and salt in a food processor; pulse to combine them.
 Slice the butter into cubes and drop them into the food processor; blend until the mixture has an uneven coarse crumb texture.
 With the blades running, gradually pour the water into the processor through its spout, until the dough just holds together.
 Turn off the processor.
 Turn the dough onto a bench and form it into two balls.
 Wrap them in plastic and refrigerate them for at least an hour.

 In a large bowl, stir together the cup of sugar, cornflour and salt.
-Fold in the cherries, lemon juice and almond essence.
+Spoon in the cherries, allowing a bit of the preserving syrup to carry on the spoon, but leaving most of it in the jar.
+(I recommend flavouring soda water with that leftover syrup!)
+Fold in the lemon juice and almond essence.
 Let the flavours sit and mingle for at least 30 minutes.